nt9142/code-context-llm/README.md

 Keyboard controls:

 - ↑/↓: Move cursor
+- ←/→: Collapse/Expand directories
 - Space: Toggle selection
 - a: Toggle select all
 - Enter: Continue/confirm
 - q or Esc: Quit

+Notes:

+- Dot-prefixed files and directories are excluded by default, but you can include them during the review step.

 ### Command-Line Options